She was crying five minutes ago. Now she's doing her makeup for millions.

 "I remember the day very clearly.
 Paparazzi had shown up at my house, and my mom quickly kind of got me and my sister out of the house, over to our cousins.
 We stayed there for a few days, and I had no idea what was going on."

 Her mother Alisa shielded young Alix from understanding what happened.
-This protective strategy shaped something important: Alix learned early that narratives can be controlled.
+That protective move shaped something important.
+Alix learned early that narratives can be controlled.
 The story people tell matters more than raw facts.

-This reframing is pure Type 3.
+This reframing is revealing.
 Where others see dysfunction, Alix sees a progressive family structure.
 Where others might hide the scandal, she discusses it on podcasts.
 The trauma becomes material.
-The mess becomes brand authenticity.
+The mess becomes the brand.

 Her mom Alisa became her anchor.
 Watch Alix's content and you'll notice her mom shows up constantly.
 Not as a background character, but as an active presence.
-Alisa was the one who shielded young Alix during the scandal, and that protective bond translated into adult friendship.
+Alisa shielded young Alix during the scandal, and that protective bond translated into adult friendship.
 When Alix moved to Miami and later LA, her mom remained her emotional constant.

 Her sister Ashtin is equally central.
-The two grew up navigating the same family upheaval together—same divorce, same scandal, same "very modern" family dynamics.
-Ashtin appears regularly in Alix's videos, and their sisterly dynamic has become part of the brand.
-There's shorthand between them that followers pick up on.
+They grew up navigating the same upheaval: same divorce, same scandal, same "very modern" family dynamics.
+Ashtin appears regularly in Alix's videos.
+Their sisterly shorthand has become part of the content.
+Fans know Ashtin.
+They've watched the sisters tease each other, get ready together, share the chaos.

 This family network matters psychologically.
-Type 3s often struggle with deep relationships because achievement takes precedence.
+Achievers often struggle with deep relationships because success takes precedence.
 But Alix built her career with her family embedded in the content.
 They're not separate from her success; they're woven into it.

 Alix wanted the University of Miami badly.
-When her initial application didn't go as planned, she did something characteristically Type 3: she persistently reached out to admissions until she achieved her goal.
+When her initial application didn't go as planned, she persistently reached out to admissions until she achieved her goal.

 "I wanted to do this so badly that I was willing to give up my friends, my home, and my school."

-Once there, she faced the Type 3's eternal challenge: balancing social opportunities with academic achievement.
+Once there, she faced the achiever's eternal challenge: balancing social life with academics.
 As a marketing major, she was already thinking strategically about influence.
-She managed social media for a clothing boutique back in New Jersey—not for money, but for experience.
+She managed social media for a clothing boutique back in New Jersey.
+Not for money.
+For experience.

 In February 2020, as a freshman, she posted her first TikTok.
 Her friends showing off outfits made from trash bags.
 Nothing special.
 Just college kids being college kids.

 Alix was dealing with severe acne from a facial cyst.
-When her manager pushed her to post a sponsored video, she initially refused—afraid to show her skin.
+When her manager pushed her to post a sponsored video, she refused.
+Afraid to show her skin.
 But then she made a different choice.

 She posted anyway.
 And talked about it.